-Companies, public authorities and other institutions employ computers with many software packages installed.
+Companies, public authorities and other institutions employ computers with a vast number of software packages installed.
 To gain and maintain a structured overview for an unambiguous licensing is not an easy matter for the IT departments.
 Who strives to meet the IT compliance requirements of software vendors and auditors, and also wants to use the licenses in a resonable and economic way, requires an efficient solution for software asset management (SAM).
 Our network discovery software LOGINventory5, designed for the hardware and software inventory in Windows networks, integrates a practical license management, meeting the key requirements of your software asset management.

-We ask our business partners on a regular basis if the software that is used in their operations is already actively managed by an IT-backed license management or if they at least plan to do so.
+We interrogate our business partners on a regular basis if the software that is used in their operations is already actively managed by an IT-backed license management or if they at least plan to do so.
 The range of responses extends from "Yes, because we need to save costs and resources!" over "Sure, we do that twice a year!" and "We outsource this to our service provider!" to "Oh, we don't really want to know what's installed here!".

 Motivation for license management: cost efficiency and license audit